-A nipple can get your art deleted.
+A nipple can get a work of art deleted;

-An algorithm can try to silence a movement.
+an algorithm can effectively silence a movement…

 This March and April 2026, Don’t Delete Art partners with Free The Nipple—founded by activist and filmmaker Lina Esco—to expose how gender-biased content moderation continues to censor, restrict, and erase art featuring female-appearing nipples.